Canadian Yearly Meeting

-Canadian Yearly Meeting is a body of the Religious Society of Friends (Quakers), with approximately 1300 members in Canada and border areas of the United States.
+Canadian Yearly Meeting (CYM) is a body of the Religious Society of Friends (Quakers), with approximately 1300 members in Canada and border areas of the United States.
 Its offices are located in Ottawa.
 It was formed in 1955 by the amalgamation of three groups from different branches of Quakerism: Genesee Yearly Meeting (Friends General Conference), Canada Yearly Meeting (Five Years Meeting) and Canada Yearly Meeting (Conservative).

 Canadian Yearly Meeting (CYM) consists of 27 Monthly Meetings (MMs), in five regional groupings: